Auguste Marie: Retirement and service as an elected official

 Marie retired from medical practice in 1929.
 He was elected mayor of the town of Orly en 1920.
 As a hygienist and member of the republican-Socialist Party, he worked on the electrification and installation of running water on the commune's territory, and founded a garden-city in 1927.

 He was also elected as representative to the department's conseil général and extended his activities to the entire arrondissement that he represented.

-Legacy
+Death and legacy

-Auguste Marie died on the 29th of july 1934.
+Auguste Marie died on 29 July 1934.
 After he died, his art collection was divided.
 Thanks to Jean Dubuffet, a large part was donated in 1966 to the Collection de l'art brut in Lausanne.

 Another part was added to the collections of the Art and History museum of the Sainte-Anne hospital.